With so many excellent places to visit, a quick glance at some of the best cities to visit in Italy can make your trip planning that much smoother.

 Let’s take a look at some of the best urban Italy destinations to explore during your vacation in Italy.

-The Eternal City never disappoints.
+Start your Italian vacation in Rome.
+When you arrive at Fiumicino Airport take the Leonardo Express into The Eternal City.
 The capital of Italy and the still-beating heart of an ancient empire, Rome has it all.
-From the splendour of centuries-old architecture to the swinging nightlife of La Dolce Vita, there’s nothing Rome can’t provide — except maybe a little peace and quiet.
+From the splendor of centuries-old architecture to the swinging nightlife of La Dolce Vita, there’s nothing Rome can’t provide — except maybe a little peace and quiet.
 Trying soaking in both culture and history by attending an opera performed at the ruins of the Baths of Caracalla.
 Don’t feel like waiting in line for attractions?
 Just stroll through the old city, using the architecture as a backdrop to sumptuous street food and excellent shopping.

+When you've gotten your fill of Bologna, take the train to Milan.
 When it comes to Italian fashion, Milan is one of the best places to visit in Italy.
 A cosmopolitan capital of business and style, the city has a bevy of historic and modern sights to choose from.
 Take a glance at the magnificent Duomo cathedral or catch a show at La Scala, one of the world’s great opera houses.
-If modern pleasures are more your style, Milan is a world-class city for shopping, soccer and nightlife.
-Consider a shopping trip on the Fashion Quadrangle, home to flagship stores for some of the world’s top brands, including Gucci, Prada, Armani and Dolce e Gabbana.
+If modern pleasures are more your style, Milan is a world-class city for shopping, soccer, and nightlife.
+Consider a shopping trip on the Fashion Quadrangle, home to flagship stores for some of the world’s top brands, including Gucci, Prada, Armani, and Dolce e Gabbana.